Skip to contents

 Overview

-• Goal.
+• Primary goal.
 Infer where, when, and how patterns of phenotypic evolution change across a tree using many traits simultaneously.

 • Model.
 Multi-rate Brownian Motion with regime-specific VCVs estimated via penalized-likelihood (mvMORPH::mvgls), supporting p ≳ n.